Case Study 03 NIH-Funded Research Health Equity Systems Design Longitudinal Study

 to agentic orchestration.

-The original system replaced paper with structured tablet workflow.
+The original system replaced paper with a structured tablet workflow.
 A reimagined v2 explores how longitudinal research infrastructure evolves when agents can detect fatigue, adapt phrasing, reconcile contradictions, and coordinate multi-actor flow in real time.

 V1 · Deterministic System